schurhammer/gleamy_structures/README.md

 ### Priority Queue

 `gleamy/priority_queue`:

-This priority queue is a wrapper around `gleamy/pairing_heap` ,providing additional functionality.
-The priority is comparison based in ascending order (lowest priority first).
+This priority queue is a wrapper around `gleamy/pairing_heap`, providing additional functionality.
+The priority is comparison based in ascending order (lowest value first).

+You may use the pairing heap or other heap structures directly for much of the same functionality.

 ### Heap